kodebach/lcdproc/USING_ELEKTRA.md

  The new lcdproc comes with a configuration specification such as [LCDd-spec.ini](server/specification/LCDd-spec.ini) which is used by Elektra to validate configuration settings.
  This guarantees that certain mistakes cannot occur like setting the background color to *greeen* which could potentially crash the application.
-If you have followed the specification installation process correctly from the [INSTALL.md](INSTALL.md), you now have the full specification [mounted](https://www.libelektra.org/tutorials/mount-configuration-files) under the `spec` namespace.

  The specification for `.../curses/background` background for example tells us that only `red, black, green, yellow, blue, magenta, cyan, white` are valid and that the value given has to be of type string.
 Elektra will prevent you to set invalid values which will help reduce errors and misconfiguration.
-  All these data and much more (eg. default values, descriptions, etc.) are saved as [metadata](https://www.libelektra.org/devdocu/metadata) for each and every key under the `spec` namespace.
+  All these data and much more (eg. default values, descriptions, etc.) are saved as [metadata](https://www.libelektra.org/devdocu/metadata) for each and every key under the `spec` [namespace](https://www.libelektra.org/tutorials/namespaces).

  The following sections will teach you on how to inspect all relevant settings and specifications and change desired configuration settings accordingly.